L&D Training Models: The 10 Best Corporate Training Models and Modern Training Methods

 Indeed, with the rapid pace of technological growth, the world of work is constantly evolving, and there is a need for everyone to possess the growth mindset of continuous self-improvement and self-development in order to survive and thrive in this new world.
 People with such a mindset embrace a love of learning, and these modern learners are increasingly moving their learning online.
 By incorporating social sharing of projects & feedback, we can move beyond the standard functionality of the LMS and foster the informal learning and peer interactions that result in truly effective learning for today’s workplace.

-If you enjoyed this content, be sure to check out our other posts about Online Learning Communities, Team-Based Organizations, Mentoring Online Courses and Formal and Informal Feedback.
+If you enjoyed this content, be sure to check out our other posts about Online Learning Communities, Team-Based Organizations, Online Mentoring and Formal and Informal Feedback.

 Corporate Training Solutions, Sustainment Training, GE Leadership Development Program, Corporate Learning Strategies